 Very Rarely Can A Hospital Be Held For Negligence On Part of the Doctor

-First ask yourself why you feel like your hospital stay resulted in negligence.
+First, ask yourself why you feel your hospital stay resulted in negligence.
 Are you physically hurt or mentally traumatized?
-Take note of all of your symptoms and let your hospital negligence lawyer in Salt Lake City UT know exactly how you are feeling.
-It is important to outline how this is different from the way you felt before or at the beginning of your hospital stay.
+Take note of all of your symptoms and let your hospital negligence lawyer in Salt Lake City, UT, know precisely how you feel.
+It is important to outline how this is different from how you felt before or at the beginning of your hospital stay.

 Elements of a Hospital Negligence Case

 For your case to be valid, the victim must demonstrate the following: -The hospital owed you a standard of care and this care was violated. -You were harmed or injured because of the violation. -You suffered significant damages because of the violation made by the hospital.

 The hospital typically employs nurses, technicians, and other staff.
 If a hospital employee was doing their job and caused injury to the patient, the hospital could be liable.
 An experienced hospital negligence lawyer from Salt Lake City, UT, has seen incidents including: -Failing to order tests -Failure to diagnose -Misreading lab tests -Performing unnecessary surgery -Surgical errors -Poor follow up care -Early discharge -Not taking the patient seriously -Disregarding the patient’s history -Failure to recognize symptoms of a condition

 A hospital could be held liable for negligence if it failed to make reasonable inquiring during the hiring process of staff.
 This may include keeping an individual on staff even when the hospital knew they were untrained or incompetent.

 A hospital has a duty to ensure there is enough medical staff on hand at all times to provide quality care.
 If the facility is understaffed and a patient was harmed because of this, they may be liable.